runwayml/model-sdk/README.md

 ## Create and activate a python3 virtual environment if you need to.
 # virtualenv -p python3 venv && source ./venv/bin/activate

-# make sure you have the dev dependencies installed
+# make sure you have the docs dependencies installed
-make dev
+make dev-docs

 # build the docs
 make docs